QuackitysStuff/brianrot/README.md

-# brianrot (Trojan:BAT/Brainrot)
+# brianrot (Trojan:BAT/Brianrot)
-goofy "virus" i made
+My first "virus" i thought it was good enough to release to the public

+Used BAT because i am stupid at coding

-just open it and click the shortcut
+Just click the shortcut to execute!